Fight the Flu PSU!

 - What's the difference between influenza (flu) and COVID-19?

 Influenza (Flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
-COVID-19 is caused by infection with a new coronavirus (called SARS-CoV-2) and flu is caused by infection with influenza viruses.
-Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference between them based on symptoms alone, and testing may be needed to help confirm a diagnosis.
+COVID-19 is caused by infection with a coronavirus first identified in 2019 and flu is caused by infection with influenza viruses.
+Because some of the symptoms of flu and COVID-19 are similar, the difference between them cannot be made based on symptoms alone.
+Testing is needed to tell what the illness is and to confirm a diagnosis.
 People can be infected with both flu and the virus that causes COVID-19 at the same time and have symptoms of both influenza and COVID-19.

 - COVID-19 seems to spread more easily than flu and causes more serious illnesses in some people